reduxjs/redux/docs/advanced/UsageWithTypescript.md

 }
 ```

-Describing the state shape of the system reducer's slice of state:
+And then do the same for the system reducer's slice of state:

 ```ts
 // src/store/system/types.ts